If you are looking for things to do in Moraira or some of the best restaurants and places to stay, this article is for you.

-- Algas bar: if you are looking for a great place to enjoy a cocktail or for a terrace with a perfect view of Moraira, then I would recommend Algas.
-Located just outside of the town centre, towards Calpe.
+If you are looking for a great place to enjoy a cocktail or for a terrace with a perfect view of Moraira, then I would recommend Algas.
+The bar is located just outside of the town center, towards Calpe.

 But, as they say “Not all those who wander are lost”

 I’m back in Moraira now, just for a few more days, and then it’s time for a new destination and a new adventure…

 I hope you enjoyed my tips for things to do in Moraira, good bars and restaurants in Moraira and hotels in Moraira.

 And if you are thinking about moving to Moraira, check out this interview with an expat about life in Moraira.